SemenovAlex/spark-sensor-data-preprocessing/SOLUTION.md

 For the modelling part we continue to use pySpark, specifically we use pySpark MLlib.
 For testing models we use 80%/20% train/test split.
 We start with a simple Linear Regression and achieve an R-squared of 91%.
 Next, we try to tune the parameters with the 5-fold cross-validation scheme and we also try a Random Forest model but it performs much worse, so we decided to continue with a linear model.

-After looking closer at the features we find that many of them are very correlated and it helps to reduce their number to 10.
-Only this helps to reduce overfitting and increase test R-squared to 92%.
+After looking closer at the features we found that many of them are very correlated and it helped to reduce their number to 10.
+Only this helped to reduce overfitting and increased test R-squared to 92%.

-Feature reduction also allows us to use polynomial features, in our case we use second-order features.
+Feature reduction also allowed us to use polynomial features, in our case we used second-order features.
 This step significantly improves the model and achieves 97% R-squared.

 All these steps can be found in the _building-predictive-models.ipynb_.